 Finding the right medication for you requires the help of a physician, as each prescription for underarm sweating acts differently on the body.

-Alternative methods to oral medication include laser therapy, injections and medicated wipes.
+Alternative methods for oral medication include laser therapy, injections, and medicated wipes.
 The most common of these are: